Earn up to 50 hours of CME with OMED On-Demand through Dec. 31, 2024 | LEARN MORE

 Would a livestream presentation that happened to be recorded need to be made available for 3 years when there would be no intention of releasing this content again as an online CME product?

-No – A one-time, in-person or live stream via internet presentation is by definition not an enduring activity.
+No. A one-time, in-person or live stream via internet presentation is not an enduring activity.
 At the conclusion of the activity, like any in-person presentation, the experience is complete.
-It does not need to meet the requirements of an Interactive enduring activity that qualifies for 1A credit.
+It does not need to meet the requirements of an interactive enduring activity that qualifies for 1A credit.

 2. A content expert is available and will answer participant questions within one week of inquiry

-Example: ACCME presentation (recorded) is offered for one month as an interactive asynchronous/enduring activity with AOA 1-A credit.
+Example: A CME presentation (recorded) is offered for one month as an interactive asynchronous/enduring activity with AOA 1-A credit.
 A content expert would need to be available to answer any questions received from learners for the month the presentation was offered PLUS one week after the presentation time ended.

 NOTE: Questions from participants could be sent directly to the content expert or could be collected by a representative and then sent to the content expert for a response.